The real difference

 SAP, Oracle, and EDI depth.
 If your center of gravity is S/4HANA, SuccessFactors, or deep EDI processes, Boomi has native adapters and partner coverage that Tray.ai doesn’t match.
 That’s real and worth acknowledging.

 Boomi’s install base is huge.
 There’s a large partner ecosystem built around their platform.
-If your IT team already runs Boomi and your automation needs are stable and primarily connecting legacy systems, sticking with Boomi is defensible.
+If you have no need to build AI agents, adopt modern platform capabilities, or future-proof your integration architecture, sticking with Boomi is defensible.

 Where Tray.ai wins

 - Speed.
-One-week implementations are common; Airbnb moved an 8-week MuleSoft project onto Tray.ai in a single week.
-Boomi’s multi-week cycles and consultant-heavy projects don’t match the pace AI initiatives demand.
+One-week implementations are common.
+Airbnb moved an 8-week MuleSoft project onto Tray.ai in a single week.
+Boomi’s multi-week cycles and consultant-heavy projects don’t match the pace modern development requires.

 - One platform, not an M&A quilt.
-Rivery, Thru, APIIDA, Mashery — Boomi’s “unified platform” is acquired components with predictable operational friction.
-Tray.ai is one codebase.
+Rivery, Thru, APIIDA, Mashery.
+Boomi’s “unified platform” is acquired components with predictable operational friction.
+Tray.ai is one codebase, one coherent experience.

 - Predictable cost.
 Boomi’s per-connection pricing compounds as you scale.
-Real TCO runs 2-3× license cost once certified developers and consultants are factored in.
 Tray.ai’s commercial model moves with platform scope, not per-connection count.

 Pricing reality

 Boomi doesn’t publish pricing.
-Customers generally pay per-connection, and industry research consistently shows real TCO running 2-3× the license cost once certified developers and implementation consultants are factored in.
-This is a buyer-due-diligence moment: ask for year 1, year 2, and year 3 projections including services.
+Customers generally pay per-connection.
+Real TCO includes certified developers and implementation consultants.
+Ask for year 1, year 2, and year 3 projections including services before signing.

 Tray.ai is enterprise / quote-based.
 One contract covers the platform plus any add-ons.
 Renewals don’t scale by connection count.